-"I feel like you've all really gotten to know me over the past 17 years, I am an open book," DeGeneres said in accepting her honor at the Golden Globes this month.
+"I feel like you've all really gotten to know me over the past 17 years, I am an open book," DeGeneres said in accepting her honor at the Golden Globes in 2020.
 "And I couldn't have done it without my husband, Mark.
 Mark, you are my rock.
 Thank you for supporting me through this crazy journey.
 I know it wasn't easy for you—or the kids.
 Rupert and Fiona, go to bed, I love you...That's funny, 'cause they're in college now."

 The room loved it, and de Rossi—who has been paid tribute to from a stage more times than she can count—laughed heartily along with everyone else.

-On David Letterman's My Next Guest Needs No Introduction last year, DeGeneres called her wife "fantastic."
+On David Letterman's My Next Guest Needs No Introduction in 2019, DeGeneres called her wife "fantastic."

 "She's very, very funny.
 She makes me laugh, which is really important."
 When she started getting ready for her first stand-up special in over 15 years, the comedian said, de Rossi was entirely supportive and even gave her notes after every performance.

-As for the ongoing split rumors, DeGeneres chooses to view them in a positive light.
+As for the split rumors, DeGeneres chose to view them in a positive light.